brooklynrail/brooklynrail-platform/content/events/2023/06/something-beautiful-reframing-la-coleccion.md

 ---
 title: "Something Beautiful: Reframing La Colección"
 deck: Featuring Maria Gaspar, Rodrigo Moura, and Rail host to be announced
-summary: "Artist Maria Gaspar and author Rodrigo Moura join Rail host for a conversation.
+summary: "Artist Maria Gaspar and curator Rodrigo Moura join Rail host for a conversation.
 We conclude with a poetry reading. "
 people:
   - person: maria-gaspar-1